-Maternal Mental Health NOW will soon be releasing our intermediate-level self-paced specialized online training modules on perinatal mood and anxiety disorders.
-These short 1-2 hour courses allow you focus on a specific issue or dig in a little deeper on your own schedule from the comfort of your home.
+Maternal Mental Health NOW is proud to offer 5 advanced-level specialized courses on perinatal mood and anxiety disorders.
+These short 1-2 hour courses allow you to focus on a specific issue or dig in a little deeper on your own schedule from the comfort of your home.
 Each course offers one hour of recorded video lecture and one hour of additional readings that you can access when it's convenient for you.

 Health Care Professionals including therapists, clinical psychologists, social workers, community health workers, counselors, nurses (neonatal, labor and delivery, maternity, NICU), midwives, nurse practicioners, physicians (psychiatrists, OB/GYNs, pediatricians, neonatalogists, family practitioners, general practitioners, primary care physicians), lactation consultants, health educators, doulas & home visitors.

 Price: $40 each*